-Just for fun, a little before and after comparison of the cooking utensil drawer.
+Just for fun, here’s a little before and after comparison of the cooking utensil drawer.

 These custom drawer organizers are perfect for kitchen drawers, but can also be used in so many different places in your home.
 I’ve got so many ideas for where I could use them in the future.
-If you have deeper drawers, you can always get wider boards to create taller dividers.
-Because you create the layout, the options are limitless.
+And, because you create the layout, the options are limitless.

-Let me know in the comments where you could use some DIY custom drawer organizers!
+Let me know in the comments if you try out this project!